GustavEikaas/easy-dotnet.nvim/README.md

 When `vscode-html-language-server` is available in project `node_modules/.bin` or on `PATH`, easy-dotnet starts and wires it up automatically.
 Run `:checkhealth easy-dotnet` for dependency status and install guidance.
 Set `lsp.razor.html.cmd` to override the command, or disable Razor with `lsp.razor.enabled = false`.

+Set `lsp.restart_roslyn_on_branch_change = true` to restart Roslyn automatically after Git branch or detached HEAD changes.
+This can help when large file watcher bursts leave stale diagnostics, especially on Linux.
+It is disabled by default because it stops and starts the Roslyn client for the active root.

 For more information [check out](./docs/lsp.md)